ArceLopera/PHPRefresher/docs/Moodle/Javascript/phpMoodleModal.md

 ### Instantiating modal types
 A number of commonly used modals are available as standard, these include:

-a Delete / Cancel modal
++ a Delete / Cancel modal
-a Save / Cancel modal
++ a Save / Cancel modal
-a Cancel modal
++ a Cancel modal

-Moodle 4.3
+#### For Moodle 4.3

-Moodle 4.2 and earlier
-NOTE
-If you are developing code for use in Moodle 4.2, or earlier, then you must continue to follow the 4.2 guidelines.
+**NOTE:** If you are developing code for use in Moodle 4.2, or earlier, then you must continue to follow the 4.2 guidelines.

 To use these modals you can call the create method on the relevant Modal Class.
 ```javascript